BioforestChain/dweb_browser-docs/docs/en/plaoc/cli.md

----
-outline: deep
----

 # @plaoc/cli

 <Badges name="@plaoc/cli" />

-This is the plaoc command line tool, responsible for the development, packaging, and release of plaoc apps.
+This is the plaoc command-line tool, tasked with developing, packaging, and distributing `dweb app`s.
+After using this CLI to package your app, it can be installed on any platform's `Dweb Browser`.

-This cli tool also has the functions of publishing tool and app verification, and can use `plaoc run` to cooperate with the server to quickly package and release the application.
+The cli tool also includes publishing tools and functionalities for validating apps, allowing you to use `plaoc run` alongside the server-side to quickly package and publish applications.

-## Install
+## Installation

-- First you need to install the plaoc command line tool.
+First, you need to install the plaoc command-line tool.

 ::: code-group